 - The stages of becoming a social media influencer.

 - Developing a media kit: when, why and how.

 Key Stages to Becoming a Social Media Influencer

 There’s no magic wand to turn someone into a social media influencer overnight.
 Influencers are made not born.
-That being said, if you take your craft seriously and go at creating something of value you will succeed faster and farther than if you are not purposeful.
+If you take your craft seriously and go at creating something of value, you will succeed faster and farther than if you are not purposeful.

 Stage 1: Build Your Brand

 Obviously before you can command a fee you must create value.
 During this first phase you don’t have to worry about negotiating or working with companies or any other distractions.
 Just work on honing your skills, defining your niche, creating your identity (your brand), and building your following.
 Jodie and I have many blog posts here ready to share our best advice on how to be successful and how to grow on Instagram.
 Head to our overview post to learn about the many related articles.
 We recommend dedicating some time to reading them all which will be like taking a class in how to succeed on Instagram.

 In your early stages, and throughout your career, it is important to pay it forward.
 It is vital to spend time practicing your skills, gaining visibility and showing the love.
 Take time to identify brands that are a natural fit.
 Where do you shop?
 What do you show, buy or love?
 What are your dream brands?